edvinasbartkus/grails-coffeescript-resources/README.md

-This is a grails plugin that enables the easy inclusion of coffee script in your Grails web application.
+This is a grails plugin that enables the easy inclusion of [CoffeeScript](https://github.com/jashkenas/coffee-script) in your Grails web application.
 It requires the well established resources plugin.

-# Background
+## Background
-As the author says himself "CoffeeScript is a little language that compiles to JavaScript".
+As the author, [Jeremy Ashkenas](https://github.com/jashkenas), says himself "CoffeeScript is a little language that compiles to JavaScript".
 CoffeeScript is an attempt to make writing JavaScript easier, more elegant, and more efficient.

 The standard CoffeeScript compiler runs on NodeJs.
-This plugin is basically a bridge (via Rhino) to a browser compatible version of the compiler released by Jeremy Ashkenas.
+This plugin is basically a bridge (via Mozilla's [Rhino engine](https://github.com/mozilla/rhino)) to a browser compatible version of the compiler released by Jeremy Ashkenas.
 It uses CoffeeScript version 1.2.0.

-# Usage
+## Usage
 To add coffee script resources to your grails project

 * Install the plugin